Veteran Daniel Penny is acquitted in NYC subway chokehold case over Jordan Neely's death

 NEW YORK (AP) — A Marine veteran who used a chokehold on an agitated subway rider was acquitted on Monday in a death that became a prism for differing views about public safety, valor and vigilantism.

-A Manhattan jury cleared Daniel Penny of criminally negligent homicide in Jordan Neely’s 2023 death.
-A more serious manslaughter charge was dismissed earlier in deliberations because the jury deadlocked on that count.
+A Manhattan jury cleared Daniel Penny of criminally negligent homicide in Jordan Neely ’s 2023 death.
+A more serious manslaughter charge was dismissed last week because the jury deadlocked on that count.

+Penny, who had shown little expression during the trial, briefly smiled as the verdict was read.
+While celebrating later with his attorneys, he said he felt “great.”

 The case amplified many American fault lines, among them race, politics, crime, urban life, mental illness and homelessness.
 Neely was Black.
 Penny is white.

-There were sometimes dueling demonstrations outside the courthouse, and high-profile Republican politicians portrayed Penny as a hero while prominent Democrats attended Neely’s funeral.
+There were sometimes dueling demonstrations outside the courthouse, including on Monday.
+High-profile Republican politicians portrayed Penny as a hero while prominent Democrats attended Neely’s funeral.

+Penny’s attorneys argued he was protecting himself and other subway passengers from a volatile, mentally ill man who was making alarming remarks and gestures.

+Penny “finally got the justice he deserved,” one of his lawyers, Thomas Kenniff, said while celebrating the outcome with him at a downtown Manhattan pub.

 Penny, 26, served four years in the Marines and went on to study architecture.